FZJ-IEK3-VSA/LOCALISED-Datasharing-API-Client/README.md

     - `api_key` --> The secret API key. **Note:** Please use the key shared with you in confidence

+    - `country_code` --> The country for which you wish to query the data.
+For example: "de", "es", "nl", etc

     - `spatial_resolution` --> Options - NUTS0, NUTS1, NUTS2, NUTS3, LAU

-    - `country_code` --> If you wish to filter on a particular region, provide its country code here

     - `region_code` --> If you wish to filter on a particular region, provide a region code here

-    - `variable_name` --> If you wish to get data for a particular variable, provide the name here
+    - `variable` --> If you wish to get data for a particular variable, provide the name here